Punggye-ri Nuclear Test Site: History

 On 1 November 2017 Japanese TV station TV Asahi reported that according to unconfirmed reports, several tunnels collapsed at the test site on 10 October 2017.
 An initial collapse was said to have killed 100 workers, with another 100 rescuers killed in a second collapse.

 On 20 April 2018 the North Korean government announced that it would suspend nuclear tests and shut down the Punggye-ri nuclear test site.

-On 14 May 2018 it was reported that commercial satellite imagery indicated that dismantling of the facilities at the test site had begun.
-The leader and Supreme Commander of North Korea Kim Jong-un determined the date for the closing ceremony of Punggye-ri - 23-25 May 2018.
+On 14 May 2018 press reports suggested that satellite imagery showed work underway on the decommissioning of facilities at the site.
+The leader and Supreme Commander of North Korea Kim Jong-un determined the date for the closing ceremony of Punggye-ri: 23–25 May 2018.
 The government of North Korea allowed a handful of international journalists (but none from South Korea) to observe the closing ceremony.
-Notably absent would be experts or inspectors who could study the test site at close quarters.
+Notably absent were experts or inspectors who could study the test site at close quarters.

 On 24 May 2018 foreign journalists reported that tunnels in the Punggye-ri nuclear test site had been destroyed by the North Korean government in a move to reduce regional tensions.

 However, despite the active tunnel entrances being demolished, the tunnels themselves were not destroyed and the tunnels that were never used in testing were not part of the public demolition.
 Additionally, the majority of the administrative and support facilities along Punggye-ri's 17-km-long complex were not demolished, and caretaker activities have been noted as recently as 25 November 2020.

 David Albright of the Institute for Science and International Security noted:

 Observers noted that the site was rehabilitated in early 2022 for possible nuclear cruise missile warhead tests later in the year.
-The United States, Korea and Japan stated on October 26, 2022 that North Korea would receive an "overwhelming, decisive" and "unparalleled" response from the three nations if testing was renewed.
+The United States, Korea and Japan stated on October 26, 2022, that North Korea would receive an "overwhelming, decisive" and "unparalleled" response from the three nations if testing was renewed.